---

 # Build, etc..

-If you have your deployments running through Cloudflare then the node_modules folder should automatically persist between deployments, so no additional configuration is required.
+If you have your deployments running through [Cloudflare](https://cloudflare.com) then the `node_modules` folder should automatically persist between deployments, so you do not need any additional configuration.

 If you're deploying to Cloudflare using your own CI pipeline, you can use Cloudflare KV storage to persist build assets.